The SHeffield ELicitation Framework (SHELF) is a package of documents,

 Who are we?

-SHELF has been developed by Tony O'Hagan and Jeremy Oakley, in the Department of
+SHELF has been developed by Tony O'Hagan and Jeremy Oakley, originally in the Department of

 Probability and Statistics in the University of Sheffield.
-It arises out of our
+It arose out of our

 long-standing commitment to research and practice in elicitation.
 The principal spur